ajcodesource/ScopeStack/README.md

   <img src="images/homescreen.PNG">
 </p>

-AkliNews is a simple search engine for headlines from all around the world.
+ScopeStack is a simple search engine for headlines from all around the world.
 Users have the ability to search for headlines from three categories: Entertainment, Technology, and Sports